 Getting beyond talking about your day is the quickest way to get to know your partner better.
 This, in turn, can help you love them even more deeply and make you more sure that your long distance relationship is worth the sacrifice and time you’re investing in it.

 “Doing” long distance relationship activities together will also help build special, sweet memories to sustain you both on cold and lonely long distance nights.
-I’ve been married to someone I met long distance for more than eight years now.
+I’ve been married to someone I met long distance for more than eleven years now.
 I still smile when I think of some of the sweet ways that he surprised me during our long distance days and the interesting conversations that we had when we branched out from talking about the immediate.

 So, how do you come up with these sorts of long distance relationship activities?

 Your own creative brain is a great place to start.
 I bet that if you grabbed a pen and some paper right now you could come up with at least five interesting things for you and your long distance partner to try without any trouble at all – ten if you were willing to jot down activities or discussion topics you weren’t sure would “work” well.